 On August 25, 2017, Hurricane Harvey made landfall in Texas as a Category 4 hurricane.
 Harvey was named the most powerful hurricane to hit the U.S. since 2005, leading to 41 counties in Southeast Texas being designated as federal disaster areas; an estimated 136,000 homes were damaged in Harris County (Houston) alone.
 Additionally, the Coastal Bend region was hit especially hard, with an estimated 39,927 damaged structures totaling $4.5 billion.
 Damage caused by Harvey was vast – not only were homes affected by storm surge and rising waters, but high-speed winds downed trees and damaged roofs.

 We’re driven by the continued recognition of the immense scale of need that still exists in Texas, and the compassion of volunteers to keep coming back.
-Our current assumption is this program will restart in September.

 Phase One: Houston and Coastal Bend – August 2017 to January 2018

 During the response phase, our teams were able to complete an impactful 16-week response program in Coastal Bend and an 18-week program in Houston.
 In January, 2018 both programs transitioned into the recovery phase.

 Phase Two: Houston – January 2018 to March 2020